Hwesta/resume/README.md

     -   Wrote a well-received bot that automatically updated ticket statuses based on merge request status, freeing devs and product from nagging for updates.
--   Researched, selected, and set up documentation solution for public API, and initiated notifying API users of breaking changes, including writing public changelog posts with upgrade path.
+-   Researched, selected, and set up documentation solution for external API, and initiated notifying API users of breaking changes, including writing public changelog posts with upgrade path.
 -   Encouraged and modelled asking questions and having technical